fityannugroho/wisely/README.md

 # Wisely

-Replace sensitive phrases with special characters to avoid bans.
+Obfuscating text or phrases with random uncommon characters to avoid banning.
 Everyone is free to speak as long as they do so **wisely**.

 ## Prerequisites